pritzvi/autoavail/README.md

-# AutoAvail Chrome Extension + Backend
+# AutoAvail

 ## Overview
-AutoAvail is a Chrome extension that displays your Google Calendar availability for the next 7 days, using a local backend for OAuth and Google Calendar API proxying.
+AutoAvail is a Chrome extension designed to help busy students and professionals easily share their Google Calendar availability for the next 7 days, streamlining the process of networking, scheduling interviews, and coordinating meetings.
+By leveraging a local backend for secure OAuth authentication and Google Calendar API proxying, AutoAvail enables users to quickly view and share their free time slots directly from their browser.
+The extension allows for customizable constraints—such as specifying working hours (e.g., 9am–5pm) or blocking out recurring busy periods (like lunch breaks)—making it a practical tool for anyone who needs a fast, flexible way to communicate their availability without the hassle of manual calendar checks.

 ---